SunCCNY/NAIRR-SMLM/README.md

 (2) the model of emitter photoactivation processes [7, 8].

-All parameters used to generate the data movies are defined in [5-8].
+All parameters used to synthesize the data movies are defined in [5-8].

 # Training and testing of AI
 ## Training